Understanding Precipitation and Cloud Formation

 After clouds form, the water droplets and ice crystals they are made of fall out of the sky, and some of that ice melts as it falls into the warmer environment lower to the ground (because the warmth causes it to melt, of course).

-When it rains, it is water droplets that fall out of the sky, snow is made of small frosty ice crystals.
+When precipitation occurs, it is water droplets that fall out of the sky, snow is made of small frosty ice crystals.
 These two come from clouds.
 Hail is a form of precipitation but it does not fall from clouds.

 Keep in mind that not all clouds are like this.
-Fair weather cumulus clouds do consist of water droplets, but they rarely rain.
+Fair weather cumulus clouds do consist of water droplets, but they rarely cause precipitation.

-Cloud movement: You may witness rain because the wind blew clouds that were created elsewhere towards your area.
-Wind blows clouds around all the time.
+Cloud movement: You may witness precipitation because the wind blew clouds that were created elsewhere towards your area.
+Clouds are normally blown across the ocean by the wind.

 Hail Formation